 From the copper-haired prospect of World Cup ’98 to Serie A champion and Coppa Italia hero, Hidetoshi Nakata is widely considered the greatest Japanese player of all time.
-His sense of style went far beyond the realm of football, however.
+And his sense of style went far beyond the realm of football.

 When Nakata first came onto the scene in the mid-nineties, Japanese football was still in its infancy.
 While Japan had a rich amateur tradition, the J League – its first professional domestic competition – was only formed in 1992.

 In a recent interview with FIFA TV, Nakata admitted he had no real idols in the game growing up, because so few famous players had gone before him.

 As such, he was a pioneer, a trailblazer; he was the idol of Japanese football, and one of the first to set out on the path to greatness over the ocean and far away.

 Instead of being inspired by a particular match or a standout player, Nakata has stated that one of his big early influences was the anime and manga series Captain Tsubasa, a cartoon which originally ran in the eighties – along with an accompanying comic book – about a boy named Tsubasa Oozora who has phenomenal talent and dreams of winning the World Cup for Japan.

 Even from an early age, then, Nakata looked at the beautiful game differently to the European players he would later call his team-mates.

 To him, football was quite literally an artform: the bold lines of manga illustration, the cinematography of anime and the outlandish narratives of pre-teen television, as opposed to stifling tactical pragmatism and muddy fields on a winter day.